sjwaight/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 ### Task 1: Setup Azure Cloud Shell

-1. Open a cloud shell by selecting the cloud shell icon in the menu bar.
+1. Open Azure Cloud Shell by selecting the cloud shell icon in the menu bar in the Azure Portal or by navigating to https://shell.azure.com/.

    ![The cloud shell icon is highlighted on the menu bar.](media/b4-image35.png "Cloud Shell")

+2. If prompted, select the right Azure Subscription and create a Storage Account.

-2. The cloud shell opens in the browser window.
-Choose **Bash** if prompted or use the left-hand dropdown on the shell menu bar to choose **Bash** from the dropdown (as shown).
+3. Choose **Bash** if prompted or use the dropdown at the top left of the shell menu bar to choose **Bash** (as shown).
 If prompted, select **Confirm**.

    ![This is a screenshot of the cloud shell opened in a browser window.
 Bash was selected.](media/b4-image36.png "Cloud Shell Bash Window")